Childhood emotional neglect

 Examples of childhood emotional neglect

 Growing up in a home where emotional expression was rarely allowed, you never quite felt like you could be your true self.
-Any time you tried to discuss your feelings, your caregivers or parents would immediately shut you down.
+Any time you tried to discuss your feelings, your caregivers or parents would shut you down.
 They suggested, directly or indirectly, that your emotions are unwelcome or unreasonable.
 You often felt alone and misunderstood, like no one cared enough to really listen or even notice that you were sad, anxious, angry or hurt.
+Parents who experienced emotional neglect in their own upbringing may unintentionally continue similar patterns with their own children.

 As the oldest child in the family, you were often left to take on responsibilities that were beyond your years.
 While your siblings were given the attention and affection they deserved, you were left to fend for yourself and made to feel guilty if you ever asked for more.
 You may have often felt invisible and like you weren’t valued as an important part of the family.
 You may have felt shame for having even basic needs.